Rain Gardens

 Example Incentive Program from Kansas City

-Detention Basin Credit: Stormwater detention structures are installed and maintained to reduce the peak flow of and runoff volume of stormwater from a drainage area, thereby reducing flooding and erosion downstream.
-Properties served by a privately owned, and properly maintained, detention structure will be granted a stormwater fee credit.
-The amount of the credit shall be based on the reduction of stormwater runoff provided by the detention structures and be calculated according to guidelines established by the Director of Water Services Department.
-The minimum credit shall be 10 percent and the maximum credit shall be 50 percent.
+In the City of Kansas City, properties served by a privately owned, and properly maintained, detention structure can be granted a stormwater fee credit.
+In order to receive the detention basin credit, stormwater detention structures should be installed and maintained to reduce the peak flow of and runoff volume of stormwater from a drainage area, thereby reducing flooding and erosion downstream.
+The amount of the credit is based on the reduction of stormwater runoff provided by the detention structures and calculated according to guidelines established by the Director of Water Services Department.
+The credit ranges rom 10-50%.

 The Metropolitan St. Louis Sewer District offers grants for rainscaping projects, including planting rain gardens, restoring woodlands, and replacing turf grass or invasives with native plants.
 The Deer Creek Watershed Alliance also offers a Rainscaping Cost-Share Program for landowners in the program focus areas.